chgibb/ngPlasmid/README.md

 ## Progress
 See AngularPlasmid's [official examples](http://angularplasmid.vixis.com/samples.php)
 ### Compatibility with AngularPlasmid
 ngPlasmid aims to fully support the directives of AngularPlasmid as they are used in the official examples.
 Directive usage in the examples differs in some ways from what the official documentation states.
 Where there is a conflict, we defer to compatibility with the example and its output from actually running AngularPlasmid as opposed to what the documentation states.
-With the exception of ```<markerlabel>```, we support all directives as they are used in the official examples.
+We support all directives as they are used in the official examples.

 ### Official Examples Compatibility
 - HSP70